DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Layout/FormLayout/Descriptions/Layout-FormLayout-Overview.md

 Form Layout items support different size modes.
 To specify component size in code, use the [SizeMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxFormLayout.SizeMode) property.
 To apply different size modes in the demo, use the drop-down list in the demo card's header.

 In this demo, the [CaptionTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxFormLayoutItem.CaptionTemplate) property specifies custom content for the **Email** item's caption.
 The template contains a button that when clicked, displays clarification information.

+The Form Layout component also supports keyboard navigation.
+Press the Tab key or Shift+Tab to navigate through Form Layout items.